-The ABCs of the most popular antivirus programs read more like AAA.
-The similarly named Avira, Avast, and AVG don't really make it any easier for users to navigate the world antivirus software.
-Since two of these are partnered with one another - AVG Antivirus has been owned by Avast since 2016 - the claim could be made that a search for antivirus programs wouldn't even need to progress to the letter B.
+The ABCs of the leading antivirus software reads more like AAA.
+The similarly named Avira, Avast, and AVG don't make it any easier for users to navigate the sometimes confusing world of digital security.
+Since all three of these are part of the cybersecurity giant, NortonLifeLock, the claim could be made that a search for antivirus programs wouldn't even need to progress to the letter B.

 Pros and Cons

 Free version offering basic protection

 No ransomware protection for users of the free version

 Installation & Usage

 We weren't particularly fond of Avira's installation of unwanted programs on our system during our last assessment.
 This included Opera browser, which had the nerve to set itself as our default browser.
 In the interim, Avira has subordinated its antivirus software to its regular product portfolio, thankfully re-thinking its entire approach to customer outreach.